viruscamp/babel-plugin-transform-imports/README.md

 ## Advanced Transformations

-### Use regex expressions
+### Using regular expressions

 Sometimes you may enforce the same convention in all folder levels on the structure of your libraries.
 For achieving this dynamism, you may use regexp to cover all tranformations.

 .babelrc: